 Mid-career (5-10 years)

-The five—to ten-year mark represents a substantial salary jump as electricians leverage experience to take on more impactful projects independently.
-Mid-career electricians in Canada earn CAD 63,900 on average as of 2022.
+The five-to ten-year mark represents a substantial salary jump as electricians leverage experience to take on more impactful projects independently.
+Mid-career electricians in Canada earn CAD 63,900.
 Their technical mastery and project leadership capabilities justify higher compensation.

 After a decade and a half in the field, senior-level electricians can expect CAD $73,700 – $88,400 annually, depending on their specialty and role.
 Their strategic oversight of major projects or specialization in complex systems drives higher income.
 Many move into management and training capacities as well.